adamjosephjensen/pursuasion-that-scales/README.md

 Talking to one person face-to-face is an inefficient way for good ideas to spread.
 It doesn't scale.

-This project exists to test the hypothesis: some individuals will be persuaded to change their minds as a result of interacting with a chatbot.
+This project exists to test whether a bot can engage with a human and **achieve more accurate expectations about using oil and gas**.
+Beginning a process that results in more accurate expectations eventually, (such as buying a book or joining a mailing list) will also be counted as a win.

 ## Setup For Humans